tditiecher/tdev.org/_posts/2010-08-15-text-analysis-in-lapsang.md

 give a recommendation for new titles.
 As soon as a title contains words that the program saw before it will use the word scores to calculate a recommendation.

 Not all words in a title will be used for scoring.
-Stop words like ‘a’, ‘the’, ‘and’, etc. can be ignored as they add no significant value.
-How about singular and plural, should ‘language’ be considered the same word and thus have the same score as ‘languages’?
+Stop words like 'a', 'the', 'and', etc. can be ignored as they add no significant value.
+How about singular and plural, should 'language' be considered the same word and thus have the same score as 'languages'?
 And how to handle verbs, how should I deal with present and past?
 For simplicity matters I will assume all titles will be in English as multilingual text analysis is way over my head for now :-) Probably it is sufficient to store only the stem of a word.
 There are various